 In partnership with John Wiley & Sons, Inc., global leader in higher education publishing,

-across the nation and the world so that they may benefit from its unique learning advantages.
+so that they may benefit from its unique learning advantages.

 Stanford Resident Informatics Council (2012-2014)

 Resident representative to develop and support efficient training

 and usage of hospital electronic medical record systems